olawalemayor/job-service/README.md

 ## ⭐ Notes

-This project is part of my transition into platform engineering, focusing on building scalable systems and improving deployment workflows using modern tools like Docker, Kubernetes, and CI/CD pipelines.
+This project reflects practical experience in building distributed backend systems and is part of my transition into platform engineering, focusing on containerization, orchestration, and scalable system design.